grig23/primetime.en/help/digital-rights-management/on-premises-i15n-server/server-configuration-section/server-properties/apply-props-to-envs.md

 ---
 description: You must configure server properties to reflect your environment.
 You can do this using any of the following
-seo-description: You must configure server properties to reflect your environment.
-You can do this using any of the following
-seo-title: Apply properties to server environments
 title: Apply properties to server environments
-uuid: a1ee0d6c-b5e7-4689-b7c8-b155176faf1c
 ---

 # Apply properties to server environments{#apply-properties-to-server-environments}